Manglik-R/Car-Rental-System-CS253/README.md

 - It is assumed that condition of a car can improve as well worsen when returned back by a User and Record of the User is updated based on change in the condition of the Car and how late car is returned back.
 - A User can rent a Car for upto 200 days only.

+## Portability

+- The code was written in Windows operating system.
+Few functionalities can cause issue in other operating systems, like to clear terminal screen in Linux, replace `system("cls")` has to be changed to `system("clear")`.

+## Author
+- Raghav Manglik
+- IIT Kanpur
+- 220854